cnerg/ETI.data_manual/README.md

 #### xView Detection Challenge

-This is a publicly available dataset of satellite imagery provided by the Defense Innovation Unit Expermental (DIUx) and the National Geospatial-Intelligence Agency(NGA).
+This is a publicly available dataset of satellite imagery provided by the Defense Innovation Unit Experimental (DIUx) and the National Geospatial-Intelligence Agency (NGA).
 [XView](http://xviewdataset.org/) builds on the work of other imagery challenges in developing classification and detection algorithms.
 A pre-trained model is already provided using TensorFlow and PyTorch.

 #### SpaceNet

 [SpaceNet](https://spacenetchallenge.github.io/) is a commercial satellite imagery dataset with existing labels for developing machine learning classification algorithms.
 The dataset is publicly available on [AWS](https://registry.opendata.aws/spacenet/).

-#### Cars Overhead With Context
+#### Cars Overhead with Context

 [COWC](https://gdo152.llnl.gov/cowc/) is a training dataset with value to machine learning and deep neural networks for classification and detection of cars in overhead imagery.
 A paper describing the dataset can be found [here](https://gdo152.llnl.gov/cowc/mundhenk_et_al_eccv_2016.pdf).

 ### Miscellaneous Data Sources

 Several other organizations maintain databases of varying public availability.
 The Incorporated Research Institutions for Seismology([IRIS](http://ds.iris.edu/ds/nodes/dmc/data/)) provides several raw datasets in different formats (time series, event, etc.).
 The U.S. Energy Information Administration ([EIA](https://www.eia.gov/opendata/)) compiles significant amounts of data on economics and energy generation both nationally and internationally.
 [OpenEI](https://openei.org/datasets/dataset) collects data pertaining to different energy generation methods.
-They also maintain a Geothermal Data Repository ([GDR](https://gdr.openei.org/submissions/all)) with data collected all across the United States.
+They also maintain a Geothermal Data Repository ([GDR](https://gdr.openei.org/submissions/all)) with data collected across the United States.
 Finally, [data.gov](https://catalog.data.gov/dataset) provides environmental datasets divided by the level of constituency (city, county, state, federal, etc.).